mozilla-ai/lm-buddy/README.md

 # LM Buddy

+> [!WARNING]
+>
+> LM Buddy is in the early stages of development.
+> It is missing important features and documentation.
+> You should expect breaking changes in the core interfaces and configuration structures
+> as development continues.
+> Use only if you are comfortable working in this environment.

 LM Buddy is a collection of jobs for finetuning and evaluating open-source (large) language models.
 The library makes use of YAML-based configuration files as inputs to CLI commands for each job, and tracks input/output artifacts on [Weights & Biases](https://docs.wandb.ai/).